h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_3_Quiz.md

 #### Task
 1. Derive the time complexity for ID3 given $n$ samples, $m$ features, and average branching factor $b$ (Answer should be in the form $O(...)$)
 2. How does C4.5's complexity differ due to continuous feature handling?
-3. Analyze CART's complexity considering binary splits and surrogate computation
+3. Analyze CART's complexity (using Gini impurity) considering binary splits and surrogate computation
 4. For a dataset with $1000$ samples, $20$ features ($10$ categorical with avg $4$ values, $10$ continuous), estimate relative computation time

 For a detailed explanation of this question, see [Question 35: Algorithm Complexity Analysis](L6_3_35_explanation.md).